 37. Wavy hair with accessories

 Do not underestimate the power of a great hair accessory.
 A few well-placed hairpins or combs can add some sparkle to your long hair.
 You can also look for a long headpiece to weave into your hair if you want to make a statement.
+The right accessory can create a beautiful hairstyle for a wedding, dance, or night out.

 38. Senegalese twists